aniruddhballal/VenPay/README.md

 <details>
 <summary>🚧 Ongoing</summary>

-- [x] TASK 95: YET TO Implement: features from ExpandProductCard onto AddProductCard
-- [x] TASK 99: add new product card - edit features - expansion level bug + lack of features that updateproductcard has
 - [ ] TASK 137: component breaking down + reusability + better mui + module.css + unify the colour theming throughout the app
-- [x] TASK 154: addproductcard ui from updateproductcard's
-- [x] TASK 158: minimumprice limit in input/edit field of price
-- [x] TASK 174: add product card vs edit product card

 - [ ] TASK 197: Make use of centralised axios - api.ts throughout the whole app
-- [x] TASK 209: [ SAME AS TASKS - 95, 99, 154, 174, 235, 240 ] after task 208, refer and stylise the AddProductCard component too
-- [x] TASK 235: Add product card - kinda does look like the expandcard but its too long by default and products created when hovered also get too long
-- [x] TASK 240: rename expandcard to updateproduct, addproductcard to createproduct - unify the styles
 - [ ] TASK 241: give touchups to the createproduct-updateproduct ui

 </details>